 Functional elements of a home elevator include:

 - Drives: Elevators run on different drive options including hydraulic and inline gear.
-Each system has unique benefits and best applications.
+Each system has unique benefits and the best applications.
 The amount of space needed for a home elevator greatly depends on the drive system.

 - Doors and gates: Numerous options for elevator doors and gates include sliding doors, scissor gates, and accordion gates.
 These options can be upgraded to function automatically, providing even greater ease of operation.

 - Elevator cab: Cabs come standard with a single opening.
-There are also options for two opposing doors as well as 90 degree openings to meet the needs of any application.
+There are also options for two opposing doors as well as 90-degree openings to meet the needs of any application.

 3. Designing your home elevator

-Designing a home elevator to reflect your personal style will ensure you enjoy your elevator for years to come.
+Designing a home elevator to reflect your style will ensure you enjoy your elevator for years to come.
 Your elevator can become a centerpiece in the home or be designed to blend seamlessly within your home’s décor.
-Designing your residential elevator can be an exciting part of the elevator process and includes many options to fully customize the elevator to your personal style and needs.
+Designing your residential elevator can be an exciting part of the elevator process and includes many options to fully customize the elevator to your style and needs.